vtex-apps/release-notes/docs/2019-week-48-49-50-51.md/reviews-and-ratings.md

 Previously, there was no native product review and ratings solution.
 Stores depended exclusively on third-party solutions and first party apps developed for the integration.

-Water under the bridge.
+Water under the bridge!
 VTEX's native solution to manage these requirements is called Reviews and Ratings and it's online!

 ## Main advantages